How to Mount Heavy Artwork on Brick-Veneer Walls

 Step 9: Hang, level, step back, sleep on it

-The Mick rule for brick veneer is: find a stud or fix to the brick — never trust the Gyprock alone.
+The Mick rule for brick veneer is simple: find a stud or fix to the brick — never trust the Gyprock alone.
 The Gyprock is a 10 mm sheet of paper-faced gypsum hanging in space.
 It’s not structural.
 Anything heavy needs to land its weight on either the timber frame behind it or the brick behind the cavity.
 Get that right and your artwork will outlive the house.
+Don’t be that bloke who hangs Nan’s portrait off a plastic plug — fair dinkum, the cleanup conversation is brutal.

 Mick